 Before making the leap from pleasure to business, I would’ve quickly said “beer”.
 Let’s just list sports, movies, my dog, kayaking, books, and peanuts.

-I’d switch with Elizabeth in sales!
-She gets to meet all kinds of people at beer events and if I had to sell something, beer would be it!
+I’d switch with someone in sales!
+They get to meet all kinds of people at beer events and if I had to sell something, beer would be it!

 I’ve done a 12 hour Ultra run (twice!)
 It pushes my physical and mental limits, and I love that!
 I try to do the same race annually.